 - http://capecodonline.com/cape-cod-beaches/orleans/nauset-beach/

 - Blue Claw Boat Tours offers a very interesting seal watch tour with the boat captain giving a great narrative of the history and scenic places you pass.
-Bring camera and binocs, sun hat and sun screen.
+Bring a camera and binoculars, a sun hat and sun screen.
 Always enjoyable. https://www.blueclawboattours.com/

-- Kayak in small but beautiful fresh water Pilgrim Lake.
-Later in the day or early evening it’s easier to find parking.
-Easy put in at the small beach. https://www.orleanspondcoalition.org/healthy-waters/freshwater/pilgrim-lake/
+- Kayak in the small but beautiful fresh water Pilgrim Lake.
+Later in the day or early evening, it’s easier to find parking.
+Easy to put in at the small beach. https://www.orleanspondcoalition.org/healthy-waters/freshwater/pilgrim-lake/

-- Haunted Ghost Tours: Contact Caiprs in Barnstable and taker one of their sunset haunted tours.
+- Haunted Ghost Tours: Contact CAIPRS in Barnstable and take one of their sunset haunted tours.
 Cape And Islands Paranormal Research Society.
 Caiprs. https://caiprs.com/ Derek Bartlett does some fantastic ghost tours.
-The one at the Portuguese Cemetery in Truro is fantastic as all his tours are.
+The one at the Portuguese Cemetery in Truro is fantastic, as all his tours are.

 - Kayak Monument Beach and the harbor.
 Stay out of the shipping zones and the entrance to the Cape Cod Canal http://capecodonline.com/cape-cod-beaches/bourne/monument-beach/